-SUNY Adirondack and the Warren and Saratoga County Sheriff's Departments have an MOU which recognizes the SUNY Adirondack Public Safety Office and designates the Sheriff's Offices as having primary law enforcement jurisdiction on all property owned, leased or under the control of the college and will provide police services on said property.
-A copy of this MOU is available for review in the SUNY Adirondack Facilities Office during normal business hours.
+SUNY Adirondack and the Warren County Sheriff's Office, Saratoga County Sheriff's Office and Glens Falls Police Department have a Memorandum of Understanding (MOU) which recognizes the SUNY Adirondack Public Safety Office.
+Each MOU designates the respective Sheriff's Offices and Police Department as having primary law enforcement jurisdiction on all property owned, leased or under the control of the college and will provide police services on said property.
+A copy of these MOU's is available for review in the SUNY Adirondack Facilities Office during normal business hours.